Dyson Gen5 Detect vs. V15 Detect

 5. Tools

-One downside with the Gen5 Detect is it has fewer tools than the V15 – only three above-floor tools aside from the cleaning heads.
+One downside with the Gen5 Detect is that it has fewer tools than the V15 – only three above-floor tools aside from the cleaning heads.

 Dyson Gen5 Detect Tools